Do liquid drops roll or slide on inclined surfaces?: Results and discussion

-Both viscosity and mobility are independently varied by at least one order of magnitude in Fig. \ref{fig:cavsslip} to obtain a range of $S$.
-As the slip length increases, the $Ca$ also increases as illustrated in Fig. \ref{fig:cavsslip}.
+Both viscosity and mobility are independently varied by at least one order of magnitude in Fig. \ref{fig:slips} to obtain a range of $S$.
+As the slip length increases, the $Ca$ also increases as illustrated in Fig. \ref{fig:slips}a.
 Intuitively, a slipping drop on an inclined surface will roll less.
-This is verified in our simulations as shown in Fig. \ref{fig:sliplength} wherein the importance of slip length in determining the amount of rotation inside the drop may be inferred.
+This is verified in our simulations as shown in Fig. \ref{fig:slips}b wherein the importance of slip length in determining the amount of rotation inside the drop may be inferred.
 And this dependence appears to be exponential.
+These simulations have been done for a drop on a hydrophobic surface ($\theta_e = 152^{\circ}$) and for relatively small $Bo$ numbers.
+Other parameters such as capillary and gravitation forces (in effect the shape) and viscosity ratio will also play an important role in deciding the $\%R$.
+Therefore a combined phase space spanning Fig. \ref{fig:qall}, \ref{fig:muratio} \& \ref{fig:slips} should be considered when comparing with experiments.
 Larger percentage rotations than those shown, which would correspond to smaller slip lengths could not be obtained reliably with the present numerical simulations.
+Also, we have not considered cases where the drops will lift off from the surface or break up due to strong shears generated.

-In our simulations, the nondimensional slip length, $S$, varies from $10^{-3}$ to $10^{-2}$.
-In the light of experimental evidence where slip length varies from $nm$ to $\mu m$ \cite{meinhart_2002} we expect that our observations remain valid for a range of drop sizes.
-For macroscopic drops smaller than the capillary length, this ratio is very small and hence a larger fraction of rolling motion may be expected than those seen here.
-It is worth mentioning however that slip lengths of $10-100$ of micron have been reported on patterned surfaces \cite{lohse_2009} or when lubricating gas layers are present \cite{vinogradova_2009} or on super-hydrophobic surfaces \cite{rothstein_2010}.
-Since we concentrate on the bulk motion of fluid elements, we expect that our simulations are relevant in several practical applications.
+In our simulations $S$ varies from $10^{-3}$ to $10^{-2}$.
+In the light of experimental evidence where slip length varies from $nm$ to $\mu m$ \cite{meinhart_2002, lohse_2009, vinogradova_2009, rothstein_2010} and since we concentrate on the bulk motion of fluid elements, we expect that our simulations are relevant in several practical applications independent of the particular mechanism responsible for the slip.
+It is possible to incorporate slip into the standard scaling relations, vis. $Bo \sim Ca$, thus making the effect of slip length explicit in the studies, as exemplified in SI Text.

-It is interesting to note that viscosity does not have an explicit dependence on the percentage contribution of rolling in the total motion.
-Viscosity enters the problem in two ways, via the Reynolds number, and via the slip at the contact line.
-The former effect is illustrated in Fig. \ref{fig:viscfree}.
-In order to effect changes in viscosity in the stress term alone, the slip length was maintained the same in the two cases shown by simultaneously changing the mobility by the appropriate factor.
-As a consequence of change in dissipation, the settling velocity is different.
-But the percentage contribution of rolling is the same in the two cases showing that the viscosity does not explicitly affect the rolling motion.